pmav/micromonitor/README.md

-# echo-monitor
+# micromonitor

-echo-monitor is a fast linux command line tool that outputs a number of metrics from your OS in plain text or json format.
+micromonitor is a fast linux command line tool that outputs a number of metrics from your OS in plain text or json format.

 ### Metrics